 Getting someone to recognize that they need the help you can offer is a primary responsibility that sales reps have to their potential clients and their company.
-Getting it done during your cold-calling and telemarketing takes a mindset change and a sensible plan.
+Getting it done on a cold call takes a specific mindset and a clear plan.

-Once you get on a roll, it will feel like your ability to get past objections is magical.
-The reality is, your power will come from knowledge and practice.
+Once you get on a roll, it will feel like your ability to get past objections is like magic.
+The reality is that your power will come from knowledge and practice.

 Cold Calling and Telemarketing Preparation

-In other business, getting an appointment is more complicated.
-If you’re calling on industries where appointment setting is harder, being knowledgable in the industry will make a big difference.
+For others, getting an appointment is more complicated.
+If you’re calling on industries where appointment setting is harder, being knowledgeable in the industry will make a big difference.

-The main reason it will help to be knowledgable is that the people you’ll be calling with know their industries inside out.
-They’ll be ready to fire off objections you have not even thought about unless you’re familiar with their particular sectors’ conditions.
+The main reason it will help to be knowledgeable is that the people you’ll be calling with know their industries inside out.
+They’ll be ready to fire off objections you have not even thought about unless you’re familiar with the particular challenges they’re faced with on daily basis.
 Without this familiarity, you can’t explain why they should listen to anything you have to offer, much less agree to a follow-up call or meeting.

-For prospects to be willing to hear out a cold-caller, they need to feel they’re someone (or represent someone) with something valuable to say.
+In either case, prospects are more willing to speak with a cold caller when they need to feel they’re someone (or represent someone) who has something valuable to say.

 Now, let’s talk about what kind of information the cold call should have to provide value from the first call.